 This page contains an overview of the different data collected by the H5P plugins and why it's important to contribute information.
 The primary goal of the anonymous data collection is to generate statistics.
 The intended use of the statistics is to help guide the development in the right direction and thus help the H5P Community to prosper.
 Contributing data is, of course, optional and you may easily disable it in your plugin.
-This will however also disable important features that require communication with H5P.org like tutorial updates and content type updates.

 We never gather personal or sensitive information like e-mail addresses, user results or anything similar.

 The following data is automatically gathered unless disabled through the plugin: